 - Each student is expected to attend a minimum number of lessons per term.
 Term dates vary, and they are published on the Cello Corner website, www.cellocorner.co.uk.

 - In each term, the student must attend both weekly individual lessons as well as weekly group lessons.

 - Practicing and Role of the Parent

-- Careful, regular practice as advised by the teacher is a prerequisite of success with a musical instrument.
+- Careful, regular practice as advised by the teacher is a prerequisite for success with a musical instrument.
 It is important to note that whilst the teacher aims to ensure that the student makes acceptable progress, this can only be achieved if the student accepts the teacher’s advice and puts it into practice.

 - Every parent needs to read and understand The Cello Corner's 'Getting Ahead in the Book' page.
 Even though the teacher expects a weekly report from the parent on how practice is progressing and is eager to get feedback, the parent or guardian are equally expected to follow the teacher's advice and to practice with the child as instructed by the teacher.
-The parent or guardian is also expected to follow the instructions regarding progression of the repertoire.
+The parent or guardian is also expected to follow the instructions regarding the progression of the repertoire.

 - Group Lessons

 - Children studying the Suzuki method need to attend cello group lessons once a week in addition to their weekly one-to-one cello lesson.
 This is a key part of the Suzuki teaching program.

 - Attendance at group lessons is as important as individual lessons.
 The Cancellation Policy at paragraph 9 below also applies to group lessons.
 If a student is unable to attend a group lesson, the teacher must be notified in advance.

 - The duration is lessons will be fixed by the teacher in each case, depending on the concentration span of the student.
 By way of example, individual lessons will last between 30 and 45 minutes, and group lessons will last between 25 and 45 minutes, depending on the age and the level of the students.